areYouLazy/libhosty/README.md

 import "github.com/areYouLazy/libhosty"

 func main() {
-    //you can initialize libhosty with a custom hosts file
+    //you can initialize libhosty with a custom path
+    //
+    // cnf, _ := libhosty.InitFromCustomPath("/path/to/my/custom/hosts/file")

+    // or you can parse an inline hosts file
+    //
+    // hfile := `# Example of an inline hosts file
+    // 127.0.0.1  localhost
+    // ::1        localhost
+    // 1.1.1.1    cloudflare.dns
+    // 8.8.8.8    google.dns`
-    //cnf, _ := libhosty.Init("/home/sonica/hosts-export.txt")
+    // cnf, _ := libhosty.InitFromString(hfile)

-    // an empty path will force libhosty to try to load
-    // the default hosts file based on runtime.GOOS hfl, _ := libhosty.Init("")
+    // load hosts file from default OS location hfl, _ := libhosty.Init()

     //add an empty line
     hfl.AddEmptyFileLine()